Updated: Oct 7

-But in Iceland this Golden Hour is extended.
-Sometimes to three or even four hours.
+But in Iceland, this Golden Hour is extended.
+Sometimes for three or even four hours.
 When the Midnight Sun shines in the summer months it never actually gets completely dark.
-The landscape can be bathed in this rosy sunset glow from midnight until 3am.
-Likewise in winter this magical light can be cast for a good four hours or so in the middle of day.
-In mid-winter the sun rises at about 9am and stays low before setting again at 3-4pm.
+The landscape can be bathed in this rosy sunset glow from midnight until 3 am.
+Likewise in winter, this magical light can be cast for a good four hours or so in the middle of the day.
+In mid-winter, the sun rises at about 9 am and stays low before setting again at 3-4 pm.

 The seasons and the weather in Iceland